amirisback/amirisback/README.md

 - Sponsors Pages - [Click Here](https://github.com/sponsors/amirisback)

 #### Quotes For Today
-> “Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.” by Martin Fowler.
+> “Design and programming are human activities; forget that and all is lost” by Bjarne Stroustrup.